micromark/common-markup-state-machine/readme.md

 *   ↪ **[*Content group*][g-content]**

-    > ❗️ Todo: Process content
+    [Process as Content][process-as-content] without a hint
-*   ↪ **[*ATX heading content group*][g-atx-heading-content]**
+*   ↪ **Anything else**

-    > ❗️ Todo: Process content
+    Do nothing

 ## 7 Tokenization

 Implementations must act as if they use the following state machine to tokenize common markup.
 The state machine must start in the [*Initial state*][s-initial].
-Most states consume a single character, which may have various side-effects, and either switch the state machine to a new state to reconsume the [input character][input-character], or switch it to a new state to consume the next character, or stays in the same state to consume the next character.
+Most states consume a single character, which may have various side effects, and either switch the state machine to a new state to reconsume the [input character][input-character], or switch it to a new state to consume the next character, or stays in the same state to consume the next character.

 The exact behavior of certain states depends on state, such as the [stack of open groups][stack-of-open-groups] and the [queue][queue].